Diego-Luna/Create-a-web-platform-from-scratch-with-JavaScript-MERN-Stack/README.md

 | `del (name)`       | To delete a file                   |
 | `doskey /h F7 key` | To see what commands you have used |

+## Download -5 minutes-

+For those who have not yet downloaded VSCode (url: https://code.visualstudio.com/),

+This is a text editor that will allow us to work with JS and many more languages at the same time that we can customize it either in style or in functions.

+For those who have not yet downloaded Node.js (url: https://nodejs.org/en/) we download the LTS,

+This allows us to work with JavaScript on the server, and NPM is also included, which is a package manager that we will use later.
 ## Git basics 📦

 | Command                                                | Description                                                                            |